The Effects of Data Quality on Machine Learning Performance on Tabular Data: Data quality dimensions and data pollution

 \subsection{Completeness}

 The problem of missing values exists in many real-world datasets.
-Some of these values are actually missing, e.g., missing readings due to a failure in a sensor while others are represented by a placeholder, such as “unknown” or ``NaN''.\PaperLong{\ For example, when medical sensors monitor temperature, blood pressure and other health information of a person and one sensor fails for a period of time, there are no values present for this sensor and time in the recorded dataset.
-In the case of a survey form containing optional input fields, personal attributes like the employment status could be given as “unknown”.
+Some of these values are actually missing, e.g., missing readings due to a failure in a sensor, while others are represented by a placeholder, such as ``unknown'' or ``NaN''. \PaperLong{For example, when medical sensors monitor temperature, blood pressure and other health information of a person and one sensor fails for a period of time, there are no values present for this sensor and time in the recorded dataset.
+In the case of a survey form containing optional input fields, personal attributes like the employment status could be given as ``unknown''.
 The respective value that has a missing value could potentially be absent.
-When processing data automatically, for example in a data frame, the value itself usually exists, but is not informative or useful for analysis and therefore equivalent to the value being missing, decreasing the completeness of the dataset.} \begin{definition} The \emph{completeness} of a feature $c$ is the ratio of the number of non-missing values and $n$, the total number of samples in this dataset.
-The completeness of a dataset $d$ is defined as follows.
+When processing data automatically, for example in a data frame, the value itself usually exists, but is not informative or useful for analysis and therefore equivalent to the value being missing, decreasing the completeness of the dataset.} \begin{definition} The \emph{completeness} of a feature~$c$ is the ratio of the number of non-missing values and the total number of samples~$n$ in this dataset.
+The completeness of a dataset~$d$ is defined as

-\end{definition} \PaperLong{\ A dataset with a completeness of 1 has no missing values in it.
-In case of a completeness of 0, the whole dataset consists only of missing values, except for the target feature.} For ML, samples with a missing value for the target feature are usually removed from the dataset, as they cannot be used for training.
-Thus, we exclude the target feature while computing completeness.\PaperLong{\ For example, consider a dataset that has 4 features and 4 samples.
-We exclude the target feature and only consider the remaining 3 features.
-This means that there are 12 values in total for computing the completeness.
-If 2 values are missing in the dataset, regardless of their feature and sample, the completeness of the dataset is $\frac{5}{6}$.}
+where $\mathit{missing}(c_i)$ denotes the ratio of the total number of missing values in the feature $c_i$ and the number of samples in the dataset. \end{definition} \PaperLong{A dataset with a completeness of~1 has no missing values in it.
+In case of a completeness of~0, the whole dataset consists only of missing values, except for the target feature.} For ML, samples with a missing value for the target feature are usually removed from the dataset, as they cannot be used for training.
+Thus, we exclude the target feature while computing completeness.